roar109/mars/README.md

 Available flows:

 	1 - Maven clean and install
 	2 - Same as #1 plus copy the generated artifact to deployment folder 3 - Same as #2 plus start the container (Not implemented yet)

 # Roadmap #

 - [] Start Java container
-- [] use different maven path
+- [] Use different maven instalation
 - [x] Make the config file configurable with parameter
 - [] Use "deployment" as a generic not fixed to jboss